skip to content

 Other Requirements of a Building Work Contract

-1. Be in writing and be legible
+• be in writing and be legible

-4. Signed by both the building owner and the builder.
+• be signed by both the building owner and the builder.

-A signed copy of the contract along with the prescribed notice under section 28(f) of the Building Work Contractors Act 1995 (SA) (which includes important information about the contract) must be given to the building owner as soon as possible following signing.
-This is called a Form 1 – Your Building Contract: Your Rights and Obligations.
+A signed copy of the contract along with the prescribed notice (which includes important information about the contract) must be given to the building owner as soon as possible following signing [Building Work Contractors Act 1995 (SA) s 28(1)(f)].
+The prescribed notice is called a Form 1 – Your Building Contract: Your Rights and Obligations and can be found in Schedule 3 of the Building Work Contractors Regulations 2011 (SA)].

-• Fixed price lump sum – the most common type.
+• fixed price lump sum – the most common type.
 The cost of the work is fixed, although the cost of some elements may vary depending on the actual cost.
 Variations sought by the owner must be agreed in writing

-• Rise and fall clause – the cost is not fixed and will rise and fall according to the actual cost to the builder.
-It is lawful to include a rise and fall clause if there is a completion date, although unless the contract provides for an extension of the completion date in certain circumstances [ss 29 (3) and (4)]
+• rise and fall clause – the cost is not fixed and will rise and fall according to the actual cost to the builder.
+It is lawful to include a rise and fall clause if there is a completion date.
+This can allow for an extension of the completion date in certain circumstances [see s 29(3) and (4)]

-• Cost-plus – the builder will add a margin to the actual cost of the building.
+• cost-plus – the builder will add a margin to the actual cost of the building.
 In South Australia the margin is limited to 15%.

 The contract should include a start and finish date, or at least an estimate of the number of days that it will take to complete the work.